Skip to content

 Service desk (inside projects)

-Service desk in Timelint: queue + triage + SLA visibility, inside the same project workflow as delivery.
+Service desk in Timelint: support intake, ticket triage, SLA visibility, and contract context inside the same project workspace as delivery.

 In Timelint, service desk is inside projects.